viamrobotics/docs/docs/components/sensor.md

 {{% /tab %}}
 {{< /tabs >}}

-You can read more about using a sensor in the [Python SDK Documentation](https://python.viam.dev/autoapi/viam/components/sensor/index.html).
+You can read more about sensor implementation in the [Python SDK Documentation](https://python.viam.dev/autoapi/viam/components/sensor/index.html).